rlupton20-msft/azure-rest-api-specs/specification/healthcareinterop/resource-manager/Private.HealthcareInteropDev/cloud/readme.md

-# Healthcare Interop Mosaic edge
+# Healthcare Interop Mosaic cloud

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Private HealthcareInteropDev edge service.
+This is the AutoRest configuration file for Private HealthcareInteropDev cloud service.

 ## Getting Started